engineer-scientist/CodePath---Intro-to-Mobile-App-Development---Android/README.md

-## Hello World app
+## HelloWorld app

 ### App Description
-Simple app that:
+A simple app that:
 * shows color background,
 * displays the text "Hello from Sarthak!" on the phone screen, and
 * has a button to change the text color from black to white.